 To be awarded an associate's degree, a student must complete 60 to 61 semester hours of credit, which include all requirements applicable to a particular degree program.
 At least 25 percent of semester hours of credit must be completed at Sandhills Community College.
-Students must maintain a 2.0 grade point average, and only courses completed with a grade of "C" or higher will qualify for transfer.
+Students must maintain a 2.0 grade point average, (2.5 grade point average for A.E.), and only courses completed with a grade of "C" or higher will qualify for transfer.